ExpositionEngineering/exposition-engineering-syllabus/README.md

 in the Center for Student Success in Pelletier Library.
 Please contact SASS as soon as possible to ensure that approved accommodations are implemented in a timely fashion.

+### Welcome to an Exposition Engineering Adventure!

+Welcome to an exciting journey of tool-mediated communication!
+This course offers a hands-on deep-dive into both conceptual frameworks and practical software tools used during effective communication.
+We will master the art of crafting compelling written and oral arguments using accessible computer programs like integrated development environments, digital audio workstations, and artificial intelligence assistants.
+Together, we'll work in teams to create and publish engaging content through venues like a websites and a podcast.
+This seminar is designed to hone your written and oral communication skills, with a special focus on persuasive communication in an academic context.
+Let's embark on this adventure together!

+**AI Writing Assistant Declaration**: portions of this document were partially generated, enhanced, or reviewed by GitHub Copilot (Model: `gpt-4`).